kellystyles/fungiflow/README.md

 - Work will be done to implement multiprocessing for slower parts of the pipeline, particularly lookup/identification tasks (e.g., `MegaBLAST` in the blobplots package).
 - Implementation of assembly using MinION long reads only, particularly with the release of the R10 flow cells which purport a >99% accuracy rate.
-- Whilst repeatability and accessibility is ensured by the usage of Singularity containers, if enough people are interested, I will consider preparing a conda environment and/or PyPI package.
+- Whilst repeatability and accessibility is ensured by the usage of Singularity containers, a conda environment and/or PyPI package is being prepared.

 ## Known Bugs